-[Focus] EU renews glyphosate approval, promises extra transparency
+[Focus] EU renews glyphosate approval, pledges transparency

 On Friday (8 December) the president of the French branch of the multinational pharmaceutical multinational Bayer - that could be about to buying Monsanto - said the company will take back the glyphosate dossier since it plans to "intensify" research on alternative methods.

-In January 2018 a EU report on the "fitness check of general food law" will be published by the Commission and a public consultation will be launched ahead of the preparation of the proposal due to be presented by spring 2018.
+In January 2018 a EU report on the "fitness check of general food law" will be published by the commission and a public consultation will be launched ahead of the preparation of the proposal due to be presented by spring 2018.

 Andriukatis said that all the public authorities, NGOs, industry and users are invited to "do their share" to achieve good proposals.

-If the European Commission won't take the demands of over one million EU citizens "seriously" threatened Greens/EFA president Philippe Lamberts: "We have strong arguments for referring the Commission's decision to the European Court of Justice".
+If the European Commission will not take the demands of over one million EU citizens "seriously" threatened Greens/EFA president Philippe Lamberts: "We have strong arguments for referring the commission's decision to the European Court of Justice".